-NUMBER UTAH LEASE NOTICES e) Follow the above (#3) recommendations for project design £, within suitable habitats, Duffers of 200 feet minimum between right of way (reads and f) Buffers of 300 feet minimum between right of way (roads and surface pipelines) or surface disturbance (well pads) and plants and populations will be incorporated, g) Surface pipelines will be laid such that a 300-foot buffer exists between the edge of the right of way and the plants, using stabilizing and anchoring techniques when the pipeline crosses habitat to ensure the pipelines don't move towards the population, h) Before and during construction, areas for avoidance should be , visually identifiable in the field (e.g., flagging, temporary fencing, rebar, etc.), i) Where technically and economically feasible, use directional ;) drilling or multiple wells from the same pad, Designs will avoid altering site hydrology and concentrating j) water flows or sediments into occupied habitat, k) Place produced oil, water, or condensate tanks in centralized , locations, away from occupied habitat, with berms and catchment ditches to avoid or minimize the potential for 1) materials to reach occupied or suitable habitat, and 1) Minimize the disturbed area of producing well locations through interim and final reclamation.
+NUMBER UTAH LEASE NOTICES e) Follow the above (#3) recommendations for project design within suitable habitats, f) Buffers of 300 feet minimum between right of way (roads and surface pipelines) or surface disturbance (well pads) and plants and populations will be incorporated, g) Surface pipelines will be laid such that a 300-foot buffer exists g) Surface pipelines will be laid such that a 300-foot buffer exists between the edge of the right of way and the plants, using stabilizing and anchoring techniques when the pipeline crosses habitat to ensure the pipelines don't move towards the population, h) Before and during construction, areas for avoidance should be visually identifiable in the field (e.g., flagging, temporary fencing, rebar, etc.), Where technically and accommissibly facility and directional i) Where technically and economically feasible, use directional drilling or multiple wells from the same pad, j) Designs will avoid altering site hydrology and concentrating water flows or sediments into occupied habitat, k) Place produced oil, water, or condensate tanks in centralized locations, away from occupied habitat, with berms and catchment ditches to avoid or minimize the potential for materials to reach occupied or suitable habitat, and l) Minimize the disturbed area of producing well locations through interim and final reclamation.
 Reclaim well pads following drilling to the smallest area possible. m) Occupied Ute ladies'-tresses habitats within 300' of the edge of the surface pipelines' right-of-ways, 300' of the edge of the roads' right-of-ways, and 300' from the edge of the well pad shall be monitored for a period of three years after ground disturbing activities.
 Monitoring will include annual plant surveys to determine plant and habitat impacts relative to project facilities.
 Habitat impacts include monitoring any changes in hydrology due to project related activities.
 Annual reports shall be provided to the BLM and the USFWS.
-To ensure desired results are being achieved, minimization measures will be evaluated and may be changed after a thorough review of the monitoring results and annual reports during annual meetings between the BLM and the Service. - ecific measures may also be employed to avoid or minimize - ies.
-These additional measures will be developed and onsultation with U.S. Fish and Wildlife Service to ensure - ance with the ESA. ,,,,,, PRONGHORN FAWNING HABITAT UT-LN-16 or is given notice that lands in this lease have been identified as be fawning habitat.
+To ensure desired results are being achieved, minimization measures will be evaluated and may be changed after a thorough review of the monitoring results and annual reports during annual meetings between the BLM and the Service.
+Additional site-specific measures may also be employed to avoid or minimize effects to the species.
+These additional measures will be developed and implemented in consultation with U.S. Fish and Wildlife Service to ensure continued compliance with the ESA.
+PRONGHORN FAWNING HABITAT UT-LN-16 The lessee/operator is given notice that lands in this lease have been identified as containing antelope fawning habitat.
 Exploration, drilling and other development